m2048ws/m2048ws.github.io/README.md

 I implore the publisher of Dagens Nyheter and you, the reader, to do hard work.
 I regret to inform you, but there are no viable shortcuts here - they all lead in circles.

 Read, read, read.
-Read, no, listen to Waters’ work.
+Read, well, _listen_ to Waters’ work.
 Avoid conclusions of others like the plague.
 Read what has been said about Waters since his Berlin concert.
 Find out who the powers involved are.
 Search for the origins of the misinterpretations, Read what the powers involved are saying.
 Think about their motives.
 Think about the requirements for